-When it comes to helping your little girl become a strong woman, it’s important to offer empowering compliments to your daughter in a way that boosts self-esteem and confidence.
+When it comes to helping your daughter become a strong woman, it’s important to offer compliments and inspiring words in a way that boosts self-esteem and confidence.
 Words are powerful, and when they come from a grown-up they can make a huge difference (click here for common phrases never to say to a girl).
-From appreciating her creative side to how far and fast her strong legs will carry her, here are 18 ways to praise your daughter today (and every day).
+From appreciating her creative side to how far and fast her strong legs will carry her, here are 20 ways to praise your daughter today (and every day).
+Go girl power!

 1. Thanks for giving me a hug, I needed that.
 As kids grow older, they're less likely to want to snuggle up with mom or dad.
 When they do show affection, let them know it's as important to you as it's always been.